Skip to content

 Mixing Languages

-Grafeo allows you to use both languages in the same database:
+Grafeo allows both languages in the same database:

 import grafeo